sourmash-bio/sourmash/doc/tutorial-lemonade.md

 C. Titus Brown, Taylor Reiter, and Tessa Pierce

+July 2022

 Based on a tutorial developed for MBL STAMPS 2022.

 You'll need 5 GB of disk space and 5 GB of RAM in order to run this tutorial.
-It will take about 30 minutes of comput time to execute all the commands.
+It will take about 30 minutes of compute time to execute all the commands.

 ---